Perl-Toolchain-Gang/toolchain-site/lancaster-consensus.md

 (Apologies to anyone present who was left off the list.
 Email dagolden at cpan dot org or send a pull request to be added.)

+## Copyright and License

+This document is Copyright 2013 by David A. Golden and contributors.
+You can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.